OpenBB-finance/OpenBB/CONTRIBUTING.md

 2. Each model (get_) should almost always have its own view function (display_)

     Why?
 To respect the principles laid out in Code Structure and the previous bullet point.
 If your code does not have this get_ → display_ map it’s likely that i. and/or ii. fail to hold.

     i.
-Data is processed in _model files and displayed in _view files ii. _view and _model files will have the same arguments (expect for output options)
+Data is processed in _model files and displayed in _view files

+    ii. _view and _model files will have the same arguments (except for output options)

 <br>